-- Targeting the Root Cause of a Problem: Solve a problem faced by a specific population by targeting its root cause in an inventive way;
+- Targeting the Root Cause of a Problem: The program should solve a problem faced by a specific population by targeting its root cause in an inventive way.

-The Innovative Education Fund is funded with donations from the Qualified Education Donation Tax Credit
+The Innovative Education Fund is funded with donations from the PEACH Education Tax Credit.

 The Innovative Education Fund currently features two grant programs: